-For most of my adult life I have had the privilege of serving congregations as a Baptist pastor (the ecumenical progressive kind!), but my avocation as singer, guitarist and songwriter has brought a deeper joy to my spiritual journey.
+For most of my adult life I have had the privilege of serving congregations as a Baptist pastor (the ecumenical, open-minded, progressive kind! and yes, there are a few of us left!), but my avocation as singer, guitarist and songwriter has brought an even deeper joy to my life journey.
 Whether mounting the pulpit to preach a sermon or stepping onto a stage to sing one of my songs, I bring two instruments -- guitar and voice -- to offer my interpretation of life and faith.

-In my songwriting and preaching I strive to give voice to the ambiguities of human experience, particularly as known in the struggles of men and women of faith in their search for meaning.
-Moreover, my creativity is inspired by my own experiences with love and loss, hope and despair, faith and doubt, desire and regret, longing and contentment.
+In my songwriting I strive to give voice to the ambiguities of human experience and to the struggles of faith in the search for meaning.
+My creativity is inspired by my own experiences with love and loss, hope and despair, faith and doubt, desire and regret, contentment and longing.

-An accident at age nine led to the almost-complete loss of use of my right arm.
-Only two months later, I began a lifelong love affair with music, learning to play guitar against all odds (thank God for thumb picks!).
-This defining chapter of my life story is the basis for much of the resilience, determination and tenacious hope I long to express through sermon and song.
+An accident at age nine led to a permanent disability of my right arm.
+Only two months later, however, I began a lifelong love affair with music, learning to play guitar against all odds (thank God for thumb picks!).
+This defining chapter of my life story is the basis for much of the resilience, determination and tenacious hope I long to express through song.

-For me the abiding metaphor for such resolve is found in the endurance of the Lone Cypress (pictured) near Monterey, California.
+For me the abiding metaphor for such resolve is found in the endurance of the landmark known as the Lone Cypress (pictured below) near Monterey, California.
 In 2003 my song "Lone Cypress" won 2nd place in the General Category of the Chris Austin Songwriting Contest at the Merlefest Music Festival in Wilkesboro, NC.